Successful New Testament church and discipleship requires that we re-align our concept of “worship.”

 In fact, that’s more pagan than Biblical.

-Although a genuine encounter with God certainly generates emotional intensity …
+And although a genuine encounter with God certainly can generate emotional intensity …

-These days, we pursue emotional intensity and call it God.
+These days, we instead pursue emotional intensity and call it God.

-Instead, let’s congregationally express God’s presence already in us …
+So let’s gather Biblically once again, to congregationally express God’s presence already in us …

 Through songs that encourage one another towards true worship by living lives of reverent obedience.